Sectional Anatomy for Imaging Professionals - Elsevier eBook on VitalSource (Retail Access Card), 4th Edition

 Elsevier eBook on VitalSource - Access Card

-An ideal resource for the classroom or clinical setting, Sectional Anatomy for Imaging Professionals, 4th Edition provides a comprehensive, and highly visual approach to the sectional anatomy of the entire body.
-Side-by-side presentations of actual diagnostic images from both MRI and CT modalities and corresponding anatomic line drawings illustrate the planes of anatomy most commonly demonstrated by diagnostic imaging.
-Easy-to-follow descriptions detail the location and function of the anatomy, while clearly labeled images help you confidently identify anatomic structures during clinical examinations.
-In all, it’s the one reference you need to consistently produce the best possible diagnostic images.
+Meet the curriculum requirements of the ASRT and provide a comprehensive, easy-to-understand approach to the sectional anatomy of the entire body with Sectional Anatomy for Imaging Professionals, 4th Edition.
+This heavily illustrated text places actual diagnostic images from both MRI and CT modalities side-by-side with corresponding anatomic line drawings to illustrate the planes of anatomy most commonly demonstrated by diagnostic imaging.
+Easy-to-follow descriptions detail the location and function of the anatomy, while clearly labeled images help students confidently identify anatomic structures during clinical examinations and produce the best possible diagnostic images.

 - Side-by-side presentation of anatomy illustrations and corresponding CT and MRI images clarifies the location and structure of sectional anatomy.

 - More than 1,500 high-quality images and detailed line drawings demonstrate sectional anatomy for every body plane commonly imaged in the clinical setting.